Leahh147/whac-a-mole/README.md

 ## Troubleshooting

 When building, if you get an error complaining something about erroneous "guid" for some prefabs/meshes go to "Assets" -> "Reimport all"

+If you want to add more modes, please note that the Update function of SequenceManager runs before the Awake functions of some of the game objects.
+Add necessary checks to make sure there is no error in the Unity editor before training.